Saumya1404/ClaraAi-Assignment/README.md

 - **Account matching heuristic**: Pipeline B identifies the account by asking the LLM to extract the company name from the onboarding transcript, then matches it to existing v1 output by `account_id`.
 If the company name is phrased differently across calls, the match may fail
 - **LLM extraction accuracy**: Gemini Flash occasionally misses or misinterprets fields from noisy transcripts; `validation_flags.json` helps catch these gaps
 - **Windows Docker file events**: Docker bind mounts on Windows don't forward native filesystem events.
 Polling mode is enabled as a workaround, which adds a small delay before trigger fires
-- **Lightweight task tracking**: Task artifacts are stored as flat JSON files for a reproducible zero-cost workflow, rather than being synced to a collaborative task platform
+- **Lightweight task tracking**: Task artifacts are stored as local JSON files and also pushed to Asana.
+If Asana credentials are not configured, local files are still created (the Asana node uses `continueOnFail`)

 ## What I Would Improve With Production Access

 - **Retell API integration**: Automate agent creation and updates via Retell's API (programmatic provisioning instead of manual paste)
-- **Persistent task management**: Integrate with Asana, Linear, or Jira for real task tracking with assignees and SLAs
+- **Persistent task management**: Add assignees, due dates, and SLA tracking via Asana API (currently creates basic tasks)
 - **Database storage**: Replace flat-file JSON with a proper database (PostgreSQL) for querying, versioning, and audit trails
 - **Diff viewer UI**: Build a simple web dashboard to visualize v1 → v2 changes with highlighted diffs
 - **Batch metrics**: Aggregate extraction stats across accounts — field coverage, conflict rates, processing times